brodynelly/paal-CSV-parser/README.md

    - Be tab-separated
    - Have a header row with column names
    - First column should be timestamps in format `YYYY_MM_DD_HH_MM_SS`
+   - Timestamps are expected to be in **UTC**
    - Other columns should be named `ID_X` where X is the pig ID number
    - Values should be numeric scores
+   - The parser stores timestamps in MongoDB using UTC semantics

 2. Run the application using the provided script:
    ```bash